ksgwxfan/Mesoanalysis-Archive-Explorer-Tk/README.md

 ![Change the date](https://ksgwxfan.github.io/mae/project_resources/v01_change_date.gif)

-This program allows several different options to change the date.
+This program allows several different options to change the date and move between times.
 - Using the date entry box, you can change the date with a properly formatted string (`YYYYMMDDHH`).
   - For example, to change the date to May 31, 2013 at 23Z, the proper string would be `2013053123`.
 - Using the provided buttons, the date can be changed by going back or forward by 1 year, 1 month, 1 week, 1 day, or 1 hour.